 This afternoon, the Daniels College of Business at DU invited me to speak to an Executive MBA entrepreneurial class about my experiences.
-I graduated from the EMBA program this spring, had spoken to a class this past summer, enjoyed it and (hopefully) provided value to the students, so I happily accepted the invitation again.
+I graduated from the EMBA program this spring, had spoken to a class this past summer, and enjoyed it and (hopefully) provided value to the students – so I happily accepted the invitation again.

 I spoke on our experience with FullContact, TechStars, our path to funding, what I’d do differently, and what I’ve learned.
 I also provided the class a list of 15 mistakes to avoid when raising capital.

 Raising capital isn’t easy.
 It takes persistence, extraordinary effort and unreasonable belief in yourself and your co-founders.
 But, you can make it easier by not making silly mistakes along the way.
 Trust me, I’ve made a ton of them, and witnessed other entrepreneurs make them too.

 Here are 15 mistakes I’ve learned to avoid when raising capital:

 - Don’t SPAM VCs.
 Get warm intros through your network.